emm26/server-client/README.md

 Where arguments inside '{}' are optional arguments.

-**use one terminal for each process, one for the server and as many terminals as desired for the clients**
+**Use one terminal for each process, one for the server and as many terminals as desired for the clients.**